Bat roosts: use of chemical pest control products and timber treatments in or near them

 - a timber treatment to protect against insects, fungal growth or weathering

 You can’t use chemical products in or near a known bat roost if there are bats present.
 Before you start you’ll need to carry out a thorough search for any signs of bats such as fresh bat droppings.
-The best time to apply treatments is between autumn and spring when bat numbers are generally lower.
+The best time to apply treatments is usually between autumn and spring.

 The tables linked below list the chemical substances that Natural England is aware are currently approved for use under the Control of Pesticides Regulations (COPR) or the EU Biocides Regulation 528/2012 (EU BPR).
 Other products are available and the Health and Safety Executive website has searchable pesticides databases, but not all of these are safe to use near bat roosts.